MicrosoftDocs/VBA-Docs/api/Excel.PivotField.ParentField.md

 api_name:
 - Excel.PivotField.ParentField
 ms.assetid: 4b609a86-9a25-f292-7446-2a65ea1f90a0
-ms.date: 06/08/2017
+ms.date: 05/07/2019
 localization_priority: Normal
 ---

 # PivotField.ParentField property (Excel)

-Returns a  **[PivotField](Excel.PivotField.md)** object that represents the PivotTable field that's the group parent of the specified object.
+Returns a **PivotField** object that represents the PivotTable field that's the group parent of the specified object.
 The field must be grouped and must have a parent field.
 Read-only.

 ## Syntax